Tired of listening to the news? Looking for fun things to do safely? Are you curious about what a whale watching experience is like?

 While watching the food chain in action on our tour, you may get a craving for seafood.
 But now that you’ve learned more about ocean sustainability from our naturalists, what are the smart seafood choices to make?
 We can help you with that.
 We’re partnered with Ocean Wise and Seafood Watch, two conservation programs that make it easy for you to make informed seafood choices and ensure the health of our oceans.
 Don’t be shy to ask us more!

 Our tours can hold some wildlife surprises that even the crew aren’t expecting.
-We gush along with our guests at everything, but especially rare favourites such as clown-faced tufted puffins, goofy-looking brown pelicans, dapper Bonaparte’s gulls, the enigmatic coastal wolf and enormous fin whales.
+We gush along with our guests at everything, but especially rare favourites such as clown-faced tufted puffins, goofy-looking brown pelicans, dapper Bonaparte’s gulls and enormous fin whales.
 And then there’s the bizarre exotic wildlife of Spieden Island.
-After all, who expects to see mouflon sheep on a marine wildlife tour?
+After all, who expects to see European mouflon sheep on a marine wildlife tour?

 They’re a beacon for mariners on the coast and they’re also a beacon for your camera and your eyes!
 There are lighthouses of many shapes and sizes sprinkled throughout the Salish Sea and all are photogenic and rich in history.
 The jewel in the crown in our neck of the woods is Race Rocks, BC’s second oldest lighthouse, which was activated in December 1860.
 It’s also the site of an ecological reserve and is rich in marine life, including sea lions, harbour and elephant seals, a sea otter, bald eagles and many other species of birds.
 And oh yes, bull kelp!

-We fervently wish this wasn’t on the list.
-But sadly, our boats pick up hundreds of released balloons and other pieces of human garbage from the water every year.
+We wish this wasn’t on the list.
+But sadly, our boats pick up released balloons and other pieces of human garbage from the water every year.
 Released balloons don’t go to heaven.
 They fall back to land or into the ocean as litter, where wildlife ingests them or become entangled and die.
-As we tell our guests when we do the pick-ups, stray balloons are the easiest thing to prevent.
+We always pick up marine garbage when it’s safe to do so.
+As we tell our guests, stray balloons are the easiest thing to prevent.
 Don’t let them go.
 Don’t even buy them!
 Read more about alternatives.